Geodan/pg2b3dm/styling.md

 Invalid Shader Counts

-If the amount of colors is otherwise an exception is thrown.
+If the number of colors is otherwise an exception is thrown.

 Example: